1991 Women's Rugby World Cup: Third place playoff

-Officially, third place was shared between France and New Zealand.
+Officially, third place is considered to be shared between France and New Zealand.

 However, a match between a French and a New Zealand XV did take place on 14 April, France winning 3–0.
-But it is clear from records held by the RFU Rugby Museum that game was not scheduled as part of the tournament and is not included in any official tournament records after the event.
+But it is clear from records held by the RFU Rugby Museum that the game was not scheduled as part of the tournament and is not included in any official tournament records after the event.

 Participants record that New Zealand fielded a weakened team based around players who had not made many appearances in the tournament.
 New Zealand awarded no caps – indeed the game does not appear in any official Black Fern records.
 On the other hand, the French RFU have included the game in a recently published official list of internationals, and do appear to have awarded caps.

-As status of the game is disputed it is also not currently accepted as being a test match.
+As the status of the game is disputed, it is also not currently accepted as being a test match.